Walter Veith

 Walter Julius Veith (born 1949) is a South African zoologist and a Seventh-day Adventist author and speaker known for his work in nutrition, creationism and Biblical exegesis.

 Veith was professor of the zoology department at the University of Cape Town and taught in the medical bioscience department.
 During this time, the department was awarded a Royal Society London grant for zoological research.

-After joining the Seventh-day Adventist Church, he rejected the theory of evolution in favor of creationism and so had to give up teaching at the University of Cape Town.
+After joining the Seventh-day Adventist Church, he rejected the theory of evolution in favor of creationism and so had to give up teaching at a series of South African universities.

-As a creationist, he speaks internationally on this and other topics.
-His lectures, videos, and books promote creationist and Adventist beliefs and doctrines.
-These include an evangelical understanding of the Bible with a very strong commitment to the Textus Receptus and the King James Version of the Bible.
+As a creationist, his lectures, videos, and books promote creationist and Adventist beliefs and doctrines.
+These include an evangelical understanding of the Bible with a commitment to the Textus Receptus and the King James Version of the Bible.
 He also promotes a vegan diet and a belief in the imminent fulfillment of Biblical End Times and the return of Jesus Christ.

 Veith has written a number of books, including Diet and Health and The Genesis Conflict, which gives a biblical perspective and evidence claimed to support young Earth creationism.
 He is the evangelist of Clash Of Minds, a non-profit worldwide ministry based in Limpopo, South Africa.